RasaHQ/rasa-demo/data/nlu/nlu.md

 - why were you made?
 - you are made by who?
 - you are working for which company?
+- what is you mother name
+- what is father name
+- who is your mother
+- who is your father

 ## intent:faq/rasax
 - what is Rasa X?